 In many ways, our lives are about choices.
 Whether it is deciding between job offers, taking the plunge on a new entrepreneurial venture, or accepting a promotion that means moving out of state, these choices have consequences for our relationships with both friends and colleagues.

-In this podcast, Neal Roese, a professor of marketing at the Kellogg School, explains how the science of regret shows that staying connected to friends can make us healthier and happier throughout our careers.
+In this episode of the Kellogg Insight podcast, Neal Roese, a professor of marketing at the Kellogg School, explains how the science of regret shows that staying connected to friends can make us healthier and happier throughout our careers.
 He also clues us into how regret can motivate us to strengthen our friendships.

 Then Craig Wortmann, a clinical professor of innovation and entrepreneurship at the Kellogg School and author of the book What’s Your Story?, offers advice for staying in touch with business contacts as well as friends.
 A "Letter to the Boss" that updates colleagues on your professional achievements and challenges can remind them of your progress and keep you top of mind when other opportunities arise.